Learn about actual and potential costs

 Find the vendor to meet your needs

-The coated paper market exhibits high market share concentration, with the top four companies, Verso Corporation, Sappi Limited, Catalyst Paper Corporation and Resolute Forest Products, accounting for more than 50.0% of total revenue in 2019.
-There are about 1,050 manufacturers and distributors of coated paper dispersed throughout the United States....
+The coated paper market exhibits high market share concentration, with the top four companies, Verso Corporation, Sappi Limited, Graphic Packaging and Nine Dragons accounting for more than 50.0% of total revenue in 2021.
+There are about 160 manufacturers and distributors of coated paper dispersed throughout the United States.
+Market concentration...
 Subscribe to learn more.

 Questions to ask potential suppliers